sammigachuhi/my_django/docs/16-creating-geodjango-project.md

-# Chapter 16
+# Chapter 16: Geodjango

 ## What is geodjango?

 [Geodjango](https://www.lifeingis.com/geodjango-tutorial-series/?mode=grid) is a python module for developing Geographic Information Systems (GIS) applications.
 A [Geographic Information System (GIS)](https://www.usgs.gov/faqs/what-a-geographic-information-system-gis) is a computer system that analyzes and displays geographically referenced information.
 It uses data that is attached to a unique location.

-Geodjango enables one create geographic web applications using Django.
+Geodjango enables us to create geographic web applications using the Django framework.

 ## Create a new Django project